 is the study of how every business, person, and government allocates their limited resources.
 A resource must be useful to be classified as a resource.
 Chances are new economic students have covered the economic principle of scarcity

 in their first lesson.
 If a resource is not scarce, it means it is readily available at no charge.
-Can you identify the only resource that is not scarce?
-Listed below are several of the suggestions made by my students and the only resource that is not scarce.
+Can you identify a resource that is not scarce?
+Listed below are several of the suggestions made by my students.

 No. Water is a scarce resource – especially when referring to clean water.
 Water must be allocated.
 The water table in the western US has fallen to dangerous levels.
 Water prices have increased to deal with the shortage (scarcity) of water.
 Farmers spend money to irrigate their lands.
 Some may argue that floods prove that water is not a scarce resource.
 Destructive flood waters are not useful, so flood waters are not classified as a resource.
 Flood waters can sometimes be controlled and used as a resource, but there is a cost to restrain the water.
 When I was a child I never imagined paying money for a glass of water.
 Today, bottled water is one of the fastest growing segments of the beverage industry.
 Water is a scarce resource.

 Most of us do not have to pay for the air we breathe.
 We do not worry about the supply of air.
 Yet clean air is a scarce resource.
 The cost is the health hazard.
 Listed below is the estimated benefit of the Clean Air Act, but the cost is $65 billion.